Spice Yoga is started by Ling Acott, Mindful Movement Teacher and Retreats Leader based in New York.

 More about Spice Yoga

-Spice Yoga reflects my story and personal interests.
-I still continue to be inspired by the traditions, arts and rituals around healing plants and spices, especially those of the Malay Archipelago where I am originally from, and I weave these into my healing offerings.
-As an inner practice, Spice Yoga is all about drawing from our innate wisdom to shift from sensory desires to following a life of True Passion.
-As a physical practice, I teach Slow Deep Flow mindful movement that works on the body like the slow burn of turmeric and ginger.
+Spice Yoga reflects Ling's story and personal interests.
+She still continues to be inspired by the traditions, arts and rituals around healing plants and spices, especially those of the "Spice Isles" of the Malay Archipelago where she is originally from, and she weaves these into her healing offerings.
+Spice also points to a life of True Passion.
+As a physical practice, her Slow Deep Flow mindful movement works on the body like the slow burn of turmeric and ginger.